Piper Renea Faust Memorial Scholarship

 She was nine years old when she proudly carried the live auction items at the 2016 CLMF Dinner Auction.
 We were short a Vanna White that evening and Piper told her grandmother “Grandma, let me do it, I have stage presence.”
 That she had, and an excellent job she did as our little Vanna White.

-This memorial scholarship is being established at a level of $500.00 a year by Wayne and Patsy Doucette in Piper’s memory.
+This memorial scholarship was originally established in 2018 by Wayne and Patsy Doucette in Piper’s memory.
 She was such a loving, outgoing, friendly, and competitive young lady whose accomplishments at such a young age should be a goal for all to follow.

-***Scholarship only available only to Seniors at Sherman E. Burroughs High School***
+***Scholarship only available to Seniors at Sherman E. Burroughs High School***

 The completed application must include each of the following: